-Muhammed Ali lives nearby (out in Berrien Springs) and Oprah had a home a few miles outside of town (actually in Indiana, though.)
+Muhammed Ali lives nearby (out in Berrien Springs), and Oprah had a home a few miles outside of town (actually in Indiana, though.)
 It is also rumored that the guy who wears the "Benny the Bull" mascot costume for the Chicago Bulls lives down the street from us, but I'm not sure how true that is.
-So, the "you've never met a celebrity" thing isn't true, at least in this area.
+So, the "you've never met a celebrity" thing isn't the case, at least in this area.

 You Have a Michigan Accent

 - The Michigan Accent & Michiganders' Slang Words